Governance of the National Union of Students (United Kingdom): Annual Conference

-The National Union of Students holds an annual conference each year.
-All affiliated Students' Unions are able to send delegates to the conference, the number of delegates each Union can send being proportional to its membership size.
-Higher Education Unions are required to elect their delegates, Further Education and Small and Specialist Unions are able to appoint.
+The National Union of Students holds an annual conference.
+All affiliated students' unions may send delegates to the conference; the number of delegates each union sends is proportional to its membership size.
+Higher education unions are required to elect their delegates; further education unions, and small and specialist unions are able to appoint theirs.

 Liberation campaigns

 There is an NUS Liberation Conference which combines all 5 NUS liberation caucuses: